 Continuing north, the towns of Waldport and Seal Rock offer different lodging and dining options ranging from vacation rentals to RV parks and state park campgrounds.
 Waldport has both a golf course and heritage museum.

-If you carry binoculars in your car, stop at Seal Rock State Recreation Site.
+If you carry binoculars in your car, stop at Seal Rock State Recreation Site (read more here).
 Visitors can either follow a path down to the beach or spot wildlife from the comforts of a wooden viewing platform just off the main parking lot.

 Round the bend and head into Newport, a commercial fishing hub with popular tourist attractions ranging from award-winning aquariums, craft-brewery tours, and the Ripley’s Believe It or Not!
 Odditorium.